najnesnaj/deden-invest/edgardb/README-form13.md

 important dates :

-- 13F is filed 45 days after the reported quarter
+- 13F is filed after the reported quarter
+- the transactiondate is an estimate eg. half the quarter = 45 days
 - filing date
 - publishing date